testingisdocumenting/znai/znai-docs/documentation/snippets/code-references.md

 # Inlined Code

-[Inlined code](snippets/inlined-code-snippets) gets automatically converted into a link if its content matches one of the global references entries:
+[Inlined code](snippets/inlined-code-snippets) is automatically converted into a link if its content matches one of the global references entries:

 :include-file: code-reference-inlined-code-example.md {title: "Example"}